1,312 Mi.(2,111 KM)

 Stage 5 (The Return)

-Although we had to leave a little of this section undone due to a family emergency, highlights include a scenic ride around Lake Bunyoni, Mburo National Park, and a ferry ride to the Islands of Lake Victoria.
+Although we had to leave a little of this section partially undone due to a family emergency, highlights include a scenic ride around Lake Bunyoni, Mburo National Park, and a ferry ride to the Islands of Lake Victoria.
 Should you ride the section along Mburo, check with locals and the Kampala Cycling group prior.
-There are reports of buffalo here which can be dangerous to cyclists.
+There are reports of buffalo here that can be dangerous to cyclists.
+According to the park, you need to hire a ranger to escort you through.
+They are $40, and will walk with you.
+From the nearby lodges you can rent a mountain bike for them to ride with you, (recommended, prices vary $10-15).
+You can ride all through the park with the zebras, giraffes, elands, warthogs, water buffalo, waterbuck, and more.
+There are several thousand hippopotami in the lakes, (the lakes only get to about eight feet deep) and a large herd of giraffes.
+To get there and do it by the books, you’ll need to go to the northern gate via the road south at Nombi.